<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 For example, Ashley Patrick and her family do no-spend challenges several times throughout the year to keep on top of their spending.
 Each time, she focuses on something different.

-And Jason Vitug recently completed a No-Spend Challenge as a way to buffer his emergency savings fund during a time when he lost his income.
+For example, Jason Vitug recently completed a No-Spend Challenge as a way to buffer his emergency savings fund during a time when he lost his income.

 Jason writes,